South Korea with kids: Hunting for fossilised dinosaur footprints in Namhae.

 Things to know before you go

-Some of the highways between Busan and Namhae are enormous!
 Despite not being able to read the road signs as for the names of exits, we started to recognise the warning signposts for huge roadside truck stops.
 The truckstops also showed up on our map apps which was handy as it was nearing lunchtime and the drive is about three hours from Busan.
-We had no idea what we were ordering at the time, but always find adventure in the unknown… Even with our food choices in South Korea!

 Stopping at a roadside Korean BBQ en route to find the dinosaur footprints in Namhae.

 Gamja hot dog at a roadside truck stop.
+It’s coated with french fries crumbed on the outside!

 Tteokbokki; not bad.
 Even better if you can pronounce it!

-One challenge getting to Namhae?
+One challenge getting to Namhae Island?

 Toll roads.

-The toll roads of South Korea are definitely a challenge for first-timers like us, but after driving once (*ahem, ok; maybe three times) through the wrong toll channels at the toll-gates, we eventually did figure it out.
+The toll roads of South Korea are definitely a challenge for first-timers like us.
+But after driving once (*ahem, ok; maybe three times) through the wrong toll channels at the toll-gates, we eventually did figure it out.

 The guards came running out at one road, and we had to backtrack and drive off into the guard/traffic-police area to try and explain ourselves and pay up…

-We still aren’t quite sure if we paid the toll, a fine, or some form of bribe to allow us through, BUT we made it through and despite not understanding anything, the guards were firm but friendly at each toll gate, and conversations finished with cheek-pinches and calling over of their colleagues to see our two blonde boys in the back!
+BUT we made it through and despite not understanding anything, the guards were firm but friendly at each toll gate, and conversations finished with cheek-pinches and calling over of their colleagues to see our two blonde boys in the back!

-The shops and cafes are all signposted in Korean, so that side is also slightly challenging, but makes for more of an adventure… and some creative lunch-stop planning! ?
+The shops and cafes are all signposted in Korean, so that side is also slightly challenging, but makes for more of an adventure…

-Getting around
+Getting around South Korea with kids

 Admittedly, we were a little apprehensive on contemplating the public transport in South Korea.
-That, and the thought of navigating South Korea in order to find dinosaur footprints… But, overall we were pleasantly surprised.
+That, and the thought of navigating South Korea in order to find dinosaur footprints…

 The train systems in Busan are easy to use.
 The underground and over-rail are all colour coded and numbered.